kellerd/FsLabTutorial/Demo.md

 # Greytide
 - My website, isn't the greatest thing written in F#.
 Also until recently, it wasn't.

+- How to make it better
+  - I still have great thoughts into basically making it into a Kanban board of some sort, but things other than css & javascript things have peeked my interests
+  - My first part of learning comes from the F# Organization's Mentorship program.
+I was paired with one of the authors of Expert F#, now it wasn't F#'s inventor, but if he's paired with him, he must be good right?
+  - Was a six week program, some of the mentees have different projects, some work on the F# Compiler, some are just learning the basics.
+  - I aimed somewhere in the middle and learned a lightweight F# combinator webserver to replace all that C#.
+Even a straight port of C#'s logic removed -140k lines of packages, ect)

 - http://greytide.azurewebsites.net
 - Basically a time tracker.

 - The goal wasn't creating an awesome program for everyone, or just tracking my progress I could've used almost anything, it was for learning.
  - Use it for testing different frameworks, tools.
 Things i'm not allowed to use at work, but may in the future.